joey-qytyku/OS-90-fixed/docs/code.md

 ## Comments

-Single line comments only except if they do not work (macro comments?)
-Licenses should be multi-lined for clarity
+Single line comments only except if they do not work (macro comments.)

 ## Function Naming

+NT-style subsystem conventions were once used, but this style was deprecated.

 A function with external linkage may specify which subsystem it is part of:
 |Prefix|Subsystem|